-Section 8 Housing Choice Vouchers may be used anywhere in the United States.
+Section 8 Housing Choice Vouchers may be used nationwide.
 If you decide to permanently relocate to another city or state, you will need to go through the voucher portability process.
 The process can be complex, but the housing authority you are leaving and the housing authority you wish to move to will both assist you in completing the transfer.
 Contact your caseworker to get the process started.
-See our short explanation of voucher portability here or read more detailed information at HUD’s Portability page.
+Read our short explanation of voucher portability here, or read more detailed information at HUD’s Portability page.

-You can find any Public Housing Authority in the country by searching our website here for the name of the housing authority, or your city, county or state.
-Many Public Housing Authorities have waiting list preferences for survivors of natural disasters.
+You can find housing information by searching our website here for your city, county or state.
+Some waiting lists have preferences for survivors of natural disasters.
 If you qualify for this preference you may move up the waiting list more quickly.
 Check with the housing authority to see if they have this preference.
 More information about preferences can be found here.

 Project-Based Section 8 provides rental assistance for apartments in affordable housing communities owned by private landlords.
 Tenants pay a portion of their monthly income for rent and HUD pays the property owner a rental subsidy.
 Project-Based Section 8 owners can provide vacant units to households who are not Section 8-eligible.
 However, the owner does not collect the Section 8 assistance payment from HUD and the tenant would have to pay the full rent.
 The tenant can use FEMA rental assistance to help pay the rent in these properties.
 You should contact the owner or property management company to see if they will accept displaced households and FEMA rental assistance.

-For more information about how to apply for Project-Based Section 8, see Affordable Housing Online’s Project-Based Section 8 Guide.
+For more information about how to apply for Project-Based Section 8, read Affordable Housing Online’s Project-Based Section 8 Guide.

 Low Income Housing Tax Credit (LIHTC) properties can house people displaced by natural disasters.
 LIHTC provides owners with tax credits so that they can develop apartments with rents affordable to low income households.
 Properties may include a mix of low-rent and market-rate apartments.
 The IRS allows LIHTC owners the option to seek authorization from their state Housing Finance Agencies to serve households displaced by disasters even if they do not meet the LIHTC eligibility requirements.
 The IRS provides the owners with regulatory waivers to make this more attractive for owners, but LIHTC owners are not obligated to accept displaced households as tenants.
 LIHTC properties anywhere in the country, even outside of the declared disaster areas, can use this option and provide vacant apartments to disaster survivors.
 You should check with the property owner or property management company to see if they will accept displaced households and FEMA rental assistance.

-For more information about how to apply for LIHTC housing, see Affordable Housing Online’s LIHTC Guide.
+For more information about how to apply for LIHTC housing, read Affordable Housing Online’s LIHTC Guide.